narmadha956/CompareWeather/README.md

 # CompareWeather
-This is a UI and API comparator framework.
+This is a UI-API comparator framework.